ros2/rmw_connext/Connext_DDS_QUALITY_DECLARATION.md

 ### Version Scheme [1.i]

-There is no public information related how the RTI manages the versioning of `rti-connext-dds-5.3.1`
+There is no public information related how the RTI manages the versioning of `RTI-Connext-DDS`

 ### Version Stability [1.ii]